Jaume93/La-Liga-Santander/Readme.md

 ## MATCHES
 __________
-Also in the navbar there a **Matches** link that gives a table based on the results of every sigle match of every Team.
+Also in the navbar there is a **Matches** link that gives a table based on the results of every sigle match of every Team.
 The table starts by showing all matches of every team.
 It can be filtered to find the requested team match results by typing a team in the text imput.

     const filtrar = (matches) => {